Mathematics at Pomphlett

 Pupils should read, spell and pronounce mathematical vocabulary correctly.

 We hope you find the information provided useful.
-If you have any questions about mathematics at Pomphlett, please do not hesitate to get in touch with Mrs Nicholls, the mathematics subject leader.
+If you have any questions about mathematics at Pomphlett, please do not hesitate to get in touch with Mrs Skuse, the Mathematics Subject Leader.
+Please follow the links below to find further information regarding what maths is learned at different stages in your child's education.